zlatnaspirala/visual-ts-game-engine/readme.md

 ### New way of building multi entryes.

-Sufix is `-all` .
+Command is `npm run dev-all` .
 This is test for multi instancing webpack capabilities.
+Webpack in this case use `webpack.multicompile.config.js`.
 Thanks for common object definition:

 ```javascript
 let config = {